-Although not all airlines restrict the booking of exit row seating be forewarned—if you or someone you are traveling with falls under the restrictions placed on the emergency exit rows, you/they will be reseated.
-The inflight crew will not ignore safety procedures, which certainly does include whether a passenger should or shouldn't be seated in the exit row.
+Although not all airlines restrict the booking of exit row seating, be forewarned: If you or someone you are traveling with falls under the restrictions placed on the emergency exit rows, you or your fellow traveler will be reseated.
+The inflight crew will not ignore safety procedures, which certainly does include whether a passenger should or should not be seated in the exit row.

-- Passengers with any physical or mental limitations that may affect a passenger's ability to perform the functions required to remove the door and/or clear the path in the case of an emergency
+- A passenger with any physical or mental limitations that may affect your ability to perform the functions required to remove the door and/or clear the path in the case of an emergency

-- Passengers traveling with a pet or service animal
+- A passenger traveling with a pet or service animal

-- Passengers who do not feel comfortable with the idea of performing the necessary duties in the case of an emergency
+- A passenger who does not feel comfortable with the idea of performing the necessary duties in the case of an emergency

-- Passengers who do not speak any of the languages used by the crew on board (passengers in the exit row need to be able to understand safety instructions in the case of an emergency)
+- A passenger who does not speak any of the languages used by the crew on board (this is because passengers in the exit row need to be able to understand safety instructions in the case of an emergency)

-- Passengers who have requested additional assistance from the airline, whether it be assistance to or from the aircraft, additional assistance on board, etc.
+- A passenger who has requested additional assistance from the airline, whether it be assistance to or from the aircraft, additional assistance on board, etc.